dominikbraun/graph/README.md

   * [x] Shortest path (Dijkstra)
   * [x] Strongly connected components (Tarjan)
 * Visualization of graphs using Graphviz.

-> Status: Work in progress.
-Multigraphs aren't supported.
+* Extensive tests with ~90% coverage.

+> Status: Because `graph` is in version 0, the public API shouldn't be considered stable.

 # Getting started